bruno-1337/bruno-1337/README.md

 - Skilled in SQL, HTML, EJS, CSS
 - Comfortable with Linux, Windows and MacOS environments

-Currently, I’m working at Cloudwalk Inc. where I conduct penetration tests and Red team operations.
-In my free time, I’m sharpening my skills through CTFs, bug bounties and Stardew Valley.
+Currently, I’m working at Cloudwalk Inc as a Principal Security Engineer.
+In my free time, I’m sharpening my skills through vibehacking, bug bounties and Skyrim.

 Let's have a coffee, I'm always open to learn new things and discuss crazy ideas.
-You can reach me at Discord: titanium1337

 <table border="0" cellspacing="0" cellpadding="0">